DHTMLX/gantt-docs/data/desktop/configuring_time_scale.md

 - The first function shall return the start time unit for any given date (e.g. month_start for 14 Feb -> 1st Feb).
 - The second function increments the date by any given number of duration units (e.g. 'date minus 2 days')

+{{note Usually, increment has a positive value because cells of the scale are created from left to right.
+But creation of the first cell is implemented from right to left, thus Gantt uses the negative value of the increment.}}

 ### Example 1

 Let's create a "fiscal_year" unit and assume that a fiscal year will end on the 31st of January.
 This is how the new unit can be specified: